-State law prohibits students from possessing, dispensing, delivering, or administering an anabolic steroid.
+State law prohibits students from possessing, dispensing, delivering, or administering anabolic steroids.
 Anabolic steroids are for medical use only, and only a physician can prescribe use.

 Priority Charter Schools does not permit steroid use.
-A notice shall be posted in a conspicuous location in the school gym or in each other place in a building where physical education classes are conducted.
+A notice shall be posted in a conspicuous location in the school gym or in any other place in a building where physical education classes are conducted.